 Index Account.
-Amounts allocated to the Index Account are credited with an Index Adjustment at the end of each Index Account Option Term based upon the performance of the selected Index, Crediting Method, and Protection Option level.
+Amounts allocated to the Index Account are credited with an Index Adjustment at the end of each Index Account Option Term based upon the performance of the selected Index, Crediting Method, and Protection Option.
 Prior to the end of an Index Account Option Term, amounts allocated to the Index Account (adjusted for withdrawals) are credited with an Index Adjustment subject to the greater of any applicable (non-guaranteed) prorated or guaranteed minimum Index Adjustment Factors.
 Your selections from available options make up what are referred to as Index Account Options, which are available with different combinations of Indexes, Protection Option levels, Crediting Methods, and term lengths.
 As of the date of this prospectus, the following options are currently available for election with any of the Indexes:

 Crediting Method Protection Option Term Length

 Buffer 1-Year 3-Year 6-Year

-Сар 10%, 20% ✓ ✓ ✓
+Сар 10%, 20% ✓ \checkmark ✓

 Performance Trigger 10% ✓ N/A N/A

-\ Protection Option rates listed above are the rates currently available as of the date of this prospectus.
+Protection Option rates listed above are the rates currently available as of the date of this prospectus.
 These rates may be changed from time to time, so you should contact your financial professional or the Jackson of NY Customer Care Center for current rate availability.

 Crediting Method and Protection Option Rates.
 Available rates for Crediting Methods and the Buffer Protection Option are the rates effective as of the first day of your Index Account Option Term and will not change until the end of your Index Account Option Term.
 The rates for a particular Index Account Option Term may be higher or lower than the rates for previous or future Index Account Option Terms.
-We post all rates online at Jackson.com/RatesJMLP2NY.
+We post all rates online at Jackson.com/RatesJMLPA2NY.
 The rates for Contract Value reallocations at the end of an Index Account Option Term are posted at least 30 days before the end of any Index Account Option Term.
-At least 30 days prior to any Index Account Option Term Anniversary, we will send you written notice reminding you of how you may obtain the rates for the next Index Account Option Term.
+At least 30 days prior to any Index Account Option Term.
 You may also request current rates at any time by contacting your financial professional or the Jackson of NY Customer Care Center.
 Guaranteed minimum and maximum rates for each Crediting Method and Protection Option are listed below in the sections for each specific Crediting Method and Protection Option.